 Cracking the Code

 The entire genetic “blueprint” of an apple, known as its genome, was first published in 2010.
 By analysing and comparing genomes from different apples, scientists can improve our understanding of the genes responsible for qualities like flavour and disease resistance.
 We can use this knowledge to have greater control over apple breeding and farming techniques.
+In December 2022 the Darwin Tree of Life project published the entire genome of the native European crab apple.
+The genome was sequenced from a wild Scottish tree growing in Glen Falloch.

 The Wonder of Apples